The Science Behind 93% Accuracy

 95% of measurements fall within this range

-Example: If Eatomate estimates you ate 2,000 kcal today at 95% accuracy:
+Example: If Eatomate estimates you ate 14,000 kcal this week at 93% accuracy:

 - We're 95% confident the true value is in this range